 You’re filling up your tank with gas and someone comes up to ask you a question.
 Meanwhile, his/her accomplice is reaching into your car (even opening up your passenger door) to grab a purse, wallet, or any other valuables you’ve left within reach.
 Always lock doors in these situations and keep valuables out of sight.

-Recently, a woman in my town put her purse in her trunk before leaving her house, drove to a recreation area, and parked in a large lot with people around.
+A woman in my town put her purse in her trunk before leaving her house, drove to a recreation area, and parked in a large lot with people around.
 She went for a jog and returned to find her car open, and her purse stolen.
 Lesson – it’s not enough to hide your valuables (even before arriving at your destination!).
 Don’t leave them in your car!
 If you check out of your accommodation and must store luggage in the vehicle, have someone always remain with it.
 Or find a left-luggage service (at your hotel, a train station, etc).

 I hope this information on how to rent a car in Italy has been helpful.
 Renting a car and driving in Italy can be a memorable adventure and the perfect way to explore Italy’s hidden gems.
 Buon viaggio!